n2b8/birdwatcher/README.md

 # Birdwatcher 🐦📸

-A Raspberry Pi-powered bird identification system using real-time YOLO object detection and EfficientNet-based species classification.
-Detects birds with hardware acceleration, logs visits with metadata to SQLite, and provides a responsive web interface for viewing and stats.
+> A full-stack AI bird identification system deployed on Raspberry Pi, combining real-time object detection, custom fine-grained classification, web-based analytics, and cloud backup — all running on hardware the size of a credit card.

 ---